sakshi-077/demo/README.md

 # demo
-learning how to use github through demo
+learning how to use github through demo.